 Neuroblastoma in children

 Neuroblastoma is a cancer that affects young children.
-The outlook for a child will depend on the type of tumour, its location and how fast it is growing.
+The outlook for a child will depend on the tumour type, its location and how fast it’s growing.